ArchipelagoMW/Archipelago/worlds/tloz/docs/multiworld_en.md

 - Obtaining a remote item will move the location of any existing item in that room.
 Should this make an item inaccessible, simply exit and re-enter the room.
 This can be used to obtain the Ocean Heart Container item without the stepladder; logic does not account for this.
+- Whether you've purchased from a shop is tracked via Archipelago between sessions: if you revisit a single player game, none of your shop pruchase statuses will be remembered.
+If you want them to be, connect to the client and server like you would in a multiplayer game.